Croke Park will play host to the 2020 All Ireland Hurling Final this Sunday with 15 SETU students and alumni pulling on the blue and white

 Stephan O'Keefe - Former Business student who won the Fitzgibbon cup in 2014 playing in goal

 Pauric Mahony - Former Business Management Masters student.
-He won a Fitzgibbon cup with WIT in 2014 at centre-forward.
+He won a Fitzgibbon cup with SETU in 2014 at centre-forward.

 Austin Gleeson - Former Business student and Fitzgibbon Cup finalist in 2016